Originally posted: 08/10/2019

 - “See, I am setting before you today a blessing and a curse: 27 the blessing, if you listen to the commandments of the Lord your God, which I am commanding you today; 28 and the curse, if you do not listen to the commandments of the Lord your God, but turn aside from the way which I am commanding you today, by following other gods which you have not known,” (Deuteronomy 11:26-28).

 - God has given us free will and set the choice before us.
-Listen to His commandments and choose His blessing; or refuse to listen, turn aside from the way and choose the curse.
+Listen to His commandments and by faith, choose His blessing; or refuse to listen, reject Him in unbelief, turn aside from the way and choose the curse.

 - “Sirs, what must I do to be saved?”
 31 They said, “Believe in the Lord Jesus, and you will be saved…” (Acts 16:30-31).